19th Summer Olympics 1968. History of the Summer Olympics

 Yuri Gromak, Leonid Ilyichev, Vladimir Kosinsky, Vladimir Nemchilov (swimming, 4x100 m, medley relay)

-Galina Prozumenshchikova (swimming, 200m, breaststroke)
+Galina Prozumenshchikova (swimming, 200 m, breaststroke)

 Pavel Lednev (modern pentathlon, individual championship)